sowmya-hub/TitanicSurvivalPredictor/README.md

-# TitanicSurvivalPredictor
+# Titanic Survival Predictor

-This model is based on the competition hosted by Kaggle.<br>
-The files Train.csv and Test.csv are provided by Kaggle. <br>
+This model is based on the competition hosted by Kaggle, the files Train.csv and Test.csv are provided by Kaggle.

-I make the use of Logistic Regression to solve the challenge with an accuracy score of 0.75837.<br>
+Makes use of Logistic Regression to solve the challenge with an accuracy score of 0.75837.

 The output file is provided in the csv format as well.